milofultz/tinybrainfans/wiki/Programming/git/git__rebase.md

 `f` / `fixup` | Fold this commit into the previous commit, using the previous commit's message `e` / `edit` | Stop at this commit and give user control until `rebase --continue`[9]

+## Have I Rebased and Merged This Branch?[13]

+One problem with a rebase and merge or squash and rebase before merge is that the standard `git branch -d branch-name` will reject as it is not recognized as merged in to the target branch.
+A couple ways to check:

+1. Use `git log --oneline --cherry target-branch...starting-branch` to see which commits are present in both branches.
+2. If commit messages are maybe not true to the original, or a squash and rebase has occurred, you can use `git checkout target-branch~0; git merge starting-branch`.
+This will put you on a detached head of the target branch and try to merge in the starting branch's content.
+If this commit is merged in already, it should say `Already up to date.`.

 ## References

 1. https://www.youtube.com/watch?v=7Mh259hfxJg